-i) Foreign Currency Risk

-Foreign currency risk is the risk that a variation in exchange rate between the Canadian and US dollar or other foreign currencies will affect the Company's operations and financial results.
+Foreign Currency Risk: Foreign currency risk is the risk that a variation in exchange rate between the Canadian and US dollar or other foreign currencies will affect the Company's operations and financial results.
 As such the Company has exposure to foreign currency exchange rate fluctuations.
 The Company has not entered into any agreements or purchased any instruments to hedge possible foreign currency risks.

-The following table reflects the Company's foreign currency exposure from US dollars as of September 30, 2020 and 2019:
+The following table reflects the Company's foreign currency exposure from US dollars as of September 30, 2021:

-September 30, 2020 US\$ September 30, 2019 US\$
+September 30, 2021

+US\$

 Financial assets:

-Cash 222,501 31,128
+Cash 2,731

 Financial liabilities:

-Accounts payable and accrued liabilities (75,000) -
+Accounts payable and accrued liabilities -

-As at September 30, 2020, with other variables unchanged, a 10% change in the value of the Canadian dollar against the US dollar would result in a decrease of approximately \$19,700 or increase of approximately \$17,900 in the loss and comprehensive loss.
+As at September 30, 2021, with other variables unchanged, a 10% change in the value of the Canadian dollar against the US dollar would result in an approximate \$348 decrease or increase in loss and comprehensive loss.